Xilinx/defect-detect/README.md

 2. Run "./build.sh ${SDKPATH}" in the source code folder of current application, to build the application. <a name="build-app"></a>

-3. The build process in [2](#build-app) will produce a rpm package DefectDetect-1.0.1-1.aarch64.rpm under build/, upload to the board, and run "rmp -ivh --force ./DefectDetect-1.0.1-1.aarch64.rpm" to install updates.
+3. The build process in [2](#build-app) will produce a rpm package DefectDetect-1.0.1-1.aarch64.rpm under build/, upload to the board, and run "rpm -ivh --force ./DefectDetect-1.0.1-1.aarch64.rpm" to install updates.

 # Setting up the Board